fmder/ghalton/README.md

 The halton sequence produce points in sequence, to reset it call `sequencer.reset()`.

-The generalised Halton sequence constructor takes one mendatory argument, the dimensionality, and one optional argument, which defines either the seed of the sequencer or the configuration.
+The generalised Halton sequence constructor takes at least one argument, either the dimensionality, or a configuration.
+When the dimensionality is given, an optional argument can be used to seed for the random permutations created.

     import ghalton
     sequencer = ghalton.GeneralizedHalton(5, 68)
     points = sequencer.get(100)
     print points[0]
-    # [0.5, 0.6667, 0.2, 0.8571, 0.6364]
+    # [0.5, 0.6667, 0.4, 0.8571, 0.7273]

-A configuration is a flattened series of permutations each of *n_i* numbers, where *n_i* is the *n_i*'th prime number.
+A configuration is a series of permutations each of *n_i* numbers, where *n_i* is the *n_i*'th prime number.
+The dimensionality is infered from the numberof sublists given.

     import ghalton
-    perms = (0, 1,
+    perms = ((0, 1),
-             0, 2, 1,
+             (0, 2, 1),
-             0, 4, 2, 3, 1,
+             (0, 4, 2, 3, 1),
-             0, 6, 5, 4, 3, 2, 1,
+             (0, 6, 5, 4, 3, 2, 1),
-             0, 8, 2, 10, 4, 9, 5, 6, 1, 7, 3)
+             (0, 8, 2, 10, 4, 9, 5, 6, 1, 7, 3))
-    sequencer = ghalton.GeneralizedHalton(5, perms)
+    sequencer = ghalton.GeneralizedHalton(perms)
     points = sequencer.get(100)
     print points[0]
     # [0.5, 0.6667, 0.8, 0.8571, 0.7273]

 The configuration presented in De Rainville et al. (2012) is available in the ghalton module.
-Sum the *dim* first prime numbers to know how many numbers from the permutations are required and use them as the configuration argument.
-The maximum dimensionality for that sequence is 100.
+Use the first *dim* dimensions of the `EA_PERMS` constant.
+The maximum dimensionality provided is 100.

     import ghalton
     dim = 5
-    n = sum(ghalton.PRIMES[:dim])
-    sequencer = ghalton.GeneralizedHalton(5, ghalton.EA_PERMS[:n])
+    sequencer = ghalton.GeneralizedHalton(ghalton.EA_PERMS[:dim])
     points = sequencer.get(100)
     print points[0]
     # [0.5, 0.6667, 0.8, 0.8571, 0.7273]